QuentinRa/blog.quentinra.dev/maths/logic/index.md

 # Logic

 Mathematical logic is useful in many ways.
-First of all, it led to globalize theory: in several disciplines linked to mathematics or IT, if you want to prove an hypothesis or develop it, you (have to) use logic.
+First, it led to globalize theory: in several disciplines linked to mathematics or IT, if you want to prove a hypothesis or develop it, you (have to) use logic.

-In our case, it enables to verify properties ?? or algorithms.
-By the way, logic is well-known through automated theorem proving, expert system or proof assistant.
-For instance, the four color theorem (cf graph) which states that only four colors are needed to color the regions of any map so that no two adjacent (nearby) regions have the same color was proved by a computer.
+In our case, it enables us to verify properties or algorithms.
+By the way, logic is well-known through automated theorem proving, expert systems, or proof assistants.
+For instance, the four-color theorem (cf graph) which states that only four colors are needed to color the regions of any map so that no two adjacent (nearby) regions have the same color was proved by a computer using logic.

 <hr class="sl">

 ## Introduction

-You will start with basic knowledge as Structural induction (`induction`), Semantics of logic (Boolean algebra, Truth table, ...) and a simple version of natural deduction.
-Then, you'll head for the centrepiece: First-order logic.
+You will start with basic knowledge such as Structural induction (`induction`), Semantics of logic (Boolean algebra, Truth table, ...), and a simple version of natural deduction.
+Then, you'll head for the centerpiece: First-order logic.

 <hr class="sr">